 The Labour government responded with the Commonwealth Immigration Act of 1968.
 This Act restricted entry only to those with a father or grandfather born in the UK.

 The Conservative government announced the Immigration Act of 1971.
 The act replaced employment vouchers with work permits, allowing only temporary residence.
 Those with close UK associations were exempted from the act.
-It also tightened the immigration control administration and made some provision for assisting voluntary repatriation.
+It also tightened the immigration control administration and made some provisions for assisting voluntary repatriation.

 In 2012, under the Conservative-Liberal Democrat coalition government, the Hostile Environment policy came into place.
 The policy was designed to deter irregular migrants from settling in the UK and to make life as difficult as possible for immigrants living in the UK without leave to remain, hoping that they would leave voluntarily.